How to upgrade your PS4 hard drive to 4TB or more

 Create a folder called "PS4" on the drive using a computer, then a folder inside that called "UPDATE".
 You then need to download the latest system software file from Sony and be wary of following some links on the PlayStation site as they can send you to earlier versions that won't work (you'll just get an error message when trying to install).

-The latest system software (at the time of writing) is version 5.03 which we found here at playstation.net.
-It will be around 800MB to download but is the complete software, not just an update.
+The latest system software (at the time of writing) is version 8.03 which we found here at playstation.net.
+It will be around 1GB to download but is the complete software, not just an update.
 If the file is much smaller it's the wrong one and won't work.

 Move the downloaded file (named PS4UPDATE.PUP) to the UPDATE folder on the drive and you're ready to install it on the console.